markus-ebke/python-billiards/Notes.md

 ## Improve documentation
 - spellchecker? (sphinxcontrib.spelling is deprecated, but see cookiecutter-pylibrary for setup)
 - Upload documentation to ReadTheDocs and extend README.md with badges and link to documentation
+- Use a gallery page for the examples (like https://matplotlib.org/stable/gallery/index)

 ## Publish on PyPi
 Use twine (twine>=1.11.0 if readme in markdown), use `twine check` instead of `setup.py check`. https://packaging.python.org/guides/making-a-pypi-friendly-readme#validating-restructuredtext-markup

 ## More control of plot
-- Animate: draw path taken by balls? (pictures will get messy quickly)
+- Draw trail behind balls (and control trail length)
-- Improve CircleCollection.datalim (somehow rendering and get_path_collection_extents don't do the same thing with transform, transData and transOffset)
+- Improve CircleCollection.datalim (somehow rendering and `get_path_collection_extents` don't do the same thing with transform, transData and transOffset)
+- Improve plotting of InfiniteWall: make width of hatching scale invariant and extend it indefinitely into the "inside" of the wall, see e.g. https://matplotlib.org/stable/gallery/text_labels_and_annotations/angle_annotation.html

 ## More versatile `visualize.interact`
 - Use mouse scroll wheel for zooming